waggle-sensor/sensors/README.md

 ## Talker

 Scripts in talker folder have been designed to talk with the new firmware.
 The talker can use a text file to send command sets, or it can get input.
-The script will convert integer or string values to hex string in commands (which means, if a user put "$ Serialconfig 3 115200 4 47" as a command line, talker changes the numbers to hex string).
+The script will convert some of command inputs to relavent values (Mostly for parameters for configuration and request values.
+For the details, please refer talker scripts.
+Some of the commands do not need to be converted..).

 ### To start talker.py